 They are a low-light plant, meaning they won’t need much direct sunlight in your home.
 However, some varieties are considered to be delicate plants, requiring optimal care to prevent issues like curling leaves or color changes.

 If you’re looking for a long term solution for any of the common issues that affect these tropical plants, keep reading.
 This article is going to help you pinpoint the issues you may face with your calathea plant.

-Scientifically, leaves curling is a defense mechanism.
-The plant is aiming to defend itself from further dehydration by reducing the transpiration rate.
+Scientifically, leaves curling is a defence mechanism.
+The plant aims to defend itself from further dehydration by reducing the transpiration rate.
 A reduced transpiration rate helps to fend off any further water loss.
 Larger surface areas are more prone to more transpiration, and the plant telling its leaves to curl reduces that surface area.